alangrainger/share-note/docs/notes/Managing your notes.md

 ```
 ````

+To sort with your most recent shares at the top, add `SORT share_updated DESC` under the WHERE line.

-And you should see a table like this of your shared notes.
+If everything worked you should see a table like this of your shared notes.
 The 🔒 icon indicates that a note was shared with encryption.

 ![](./note-management.png)